The Best of Phillipsburg St Maarten Port Guide You’ll Love

 Great Bay Beach (Walkable)

-Great Bay Beach sits right in front of the cruise port, and it is one of the easiest beaches to reach on foot or by water taxi.
-The calm waves make it great for relaxing and swimming, and the long stretch of sand is lined with shops and beach bars, so it’s a convenient choice for a short beach break.
+Great Bay Beach sits directly in front of the cruise port, making it one of the easiest beaches to reach on foot or by water taxi.
+The calm water is ideal for relaxing and swimming, while the long stretch of sand is lined with beach bars, restaurants, and shops.
+Because of its convenient location, it’s a perfect choice for a quick beach break during a port stop.

 Snorkeling: ❌ Not good for snorkeling (sandy bottom and low visibility)